Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Acknowledgements

 \section{Acknowledgements}

 JN is supported by a National Science Foundation Graduate Research Fellowship, Grant No. DGE 2039656.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 We are pleased to acknowledge that the work reported on in this paper was substantially performed using the Princeton Research Computing resources at Princeton University which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology’s Research Computing.
 We are grateful to Sergey Koposov for sharing radial velocity data on LAMOST and SDSS stream members.
-We thank Mariangela Lisanti, Charlie Conroy, Duncan Adams, Andrew Benson, Robel Geda, Nathaniel Starkman, Kareem El-Badry, Kathryn Johnston, and Newlin Weatherford for helpful discussions regarding the manuscript.
+We thank Mariangela Lisanti, Charlie Conroy, Duncan Adams, Andrew Benson, Robel Geda, Nathaniel Starkman, Kareem El-Badry, Kathryn Johnston, Alex Drlica-Wagner, and Newlin Weatherford for helpful discussions regarding the manuscript.
+We also thank the anonymous referee for useful comments and suggestions.

 \begin{appendix}